Emotional Support Animal Policy

 - The Owner must fully cooperate with College personnel with regard to meeting the terms of this policy and procedures related to the care of the animal (e.g., cleaning the animal, feeding/watering the animal, designating an outdoor relief area, disposing of waste/fluids, etc.).

 - ESAs may not be left overnight in NIACC Housing to be cared for by any individual other than the Owner.
-If the Owner is to be absent overnight or longer, the animal must accompany the Owner or other off campus arrangements must be made.
+If the Owner is to be absent overnight or longer, the animal must accompany the Owner off campus.
+If you believe an exception to this should be made, Owner must contact NIACC Disability Service to discuss this.
 The Owner is responsible for ensuring the ESA is contained (caged or crated), as appropriate, when the Owner is not present while attending classes or other activities.
 The College reserves the right to inspect the enclosure used in containing the animal.

 - The Owner agrees to abide by all equally applicable residential policies that are unrelated to the individual’s disability such as assuring the animal does not unduly interfere with the routine activities of the residence or cause difficulties for individuals who reside there.